 Hannah was shortlisted as the Jordan’s Junior Family Law Barrister of the year in 2015.

-A recently appointed Silk, Hannah is well recognised as being a thorough and consummately prepared practitioner with excellent client care skills and a team approach to all cases.
+Hannah took silk in 2016 and is well recognised as being a thorough and consummately prepared practitioner with excellent client care skills and a team approach to all cases.

 - Public Law children (Care and Adoption)